confidence-engine/Confidence-Engine/docs/commands.md

   - Duplicate protections: checks existing positions and open orders per symbol/side.
   - Cooldown/state: persists `state/crypto_trader_state.json` to avoid rapid re-entry (configurable via `TB_TRADER_COOLDOWN_SEC`).
   - Live price trigger: requires current price to cross entry in the direction of trade.
+  - Position-aware SELL gate: on spot crypto, SELL orders are skipped when there is no base position and `--allow-shorts` is not set (or `TB_TRADER_ALLOW_SHORTS=0`).
+Discord/journal note shows `skipped:no_position_for_sell`.
+  - Final SELL safety clamp: before submit, SELL qty is capped to available base position; if position is zero, trade is skipped.
+Journal `note` includes `qty_capped_to_position(<qty>)` when clamped.
+  - Shorts support: Alpaca spot crypto does not support shorting.
+Keep `--allow-shorts` off unless trading on a venue that supports crypto shorts.

 - Continuous scheduling (loop, every N seconds):
 ```